 I wanted to be surrounded by people who are smart tech entrepreneurs, who are doing big things and that is exactly what Peerscale is – a community of incredibly successful and talented entrepreneurs.
 So, I decided to join.

-How has being a part of Peerscale benefited you and your company?
+How has having a CEO membership with Peerscale benefited you and your company?

 It has been advantageous in a number of ways.
 Even just being in my peergroup has helped me.